 Key Takeaways

-• Compliance with Australian consumer and employment regulations are essential considerations
+• Compliance with Australian consumer and employment regulations, as well as ACL requirements, is essential for legal and operational success.

-• Sorting out legal documentation such as Founders Term Sheets, Employment Contracts, Contractor Agreements sand Supply Agreements should be completed when setting up an overseas business in Australia
+• Legal documentation such as Founders Term Sheets, Employment Contracts, Contractor Agreements, and Supply Agreements must be in place.

-There’s a lot that goes into setting up a foreign business in Australia, so consider getting some professional legal services to help out with all of it!
+There’s a lot that goes into setting up a foreign business in Australia—so consider getting professional legal services to assist with every step of your journey.

 If you would like a consultation on setting up a foreign business in Australia, you can reach us at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.